mehul-sri/mehul-sri/README.md

-- 👋 Hi, I’m @mehul-sri
+- 👋 Hi, I’m Mehul Srivastava
-- 👀 I’m interested in mechanical engineering, coding, programming.
+- 👀 I’m interested in Mechanical Engineering.
-- 🌱 I’m currently learning Mechanical engineering at IITH
+- 🌱 I’m currently learning Mechanical engineering at IITH.
-- 💞️ I’m looking to collaborate on : Currently working on e-Yantra Functional Roadbot.
-Not willing to collaborate on anything else.
+- 💞️ I’m looking to collaborate on: Nothing as of now.
-- 📫 How to reach me : mail, github.
+- 📫 How to reach me : Mail: sri.mehul@gmail.com.

 <!---
 mehul-sri/mehul-sri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.